satyam-bhagat/filepromptx/README.md

-# FilePrompt
+# FilePromptX

-FilePrompt lets you select files or folders from your project and instantly generate **AI-ready prompts with full context** — perfect for debugging, explaining code, testing, or sharing entire project structures.
+FilePromptX is a Visual Studio Code extension that lets you select files or folders from your project and instantly generate **AI-ready prompts** with full project context.

----

-## ✨ Features
+## Features

-- 📂 Select files and folders visually
+- Select files and folders visually from the sidebar
-- ⚡ Generate AI prompts with one click
+- Generate complete AI prompts with actual file contents
-- 🛠️ Built-in prompts:
+- Built-in smart prompt actions:
   - Resolve Errors
   - Explain Code
-  - Debug
+  - Debug Code
-  - Test Generation
   - Send Full Project
-- 🧠 Create custom prompts
-- 🔄 Auto-select Git modified files
-- 📄 Copy prompts or save to file
+- Copy generated prompt to clipboard

----

-## 🚀 Usage
+- Save prompt as a file
+- Select only Git-modified files

+## How to Use

+1. Open Visual Studio Code
-1. Open the **FilePrompt** sidebar
+2. Open the **FilePromptX** sidebar
-2. Select files or folders
+3. Select files or folders
-3. Choose a prompt
+4. Choose a prompt action
-4. Copy or save
+5. Copy or save the generated AI prompt
-5. Paste into your AI tool

----

-## 📦 Requirements
+## Requirements

-- VS Code `v1.85.0+`
+- Visual Studio Code **v1.85.0** or later
-- Open workspace folder
+- A workspace folder must be open

----

-## 🐞 Known Issues
+## Known Issues

-- Large projects may load slowly
+- Large projects may take longer to scan
-- Git features need a Git repo
+- Git-based features require a Git repository

----

-## 📝 Release Notes (0.0.1)

-Initial release

----

-## ❤️ Enjoy
+## License

-Happy coding 🚀
-# filepromptx
+MIT